Chicken or Turkey Broth

 - 2 carrots

-Add the vegetables and seasonings, partially cover, and simmer (with barely a bubble breaking the surface).
-You don’t have to peel or neatly slice the vegetables.
+- Add the vegetables and seasonings, partially cover, and simmer (with barely a bubble breaking the surface).
+You don't have to peel or neatly slice the vegetables.
 Just break them into chunks.
-And don’t worry if you don’t have something; broth is very flexible!

-After 2-3 hours, turn the heat off and let the broth cool a bit.
-You can pick out the largest pieces of bones and vegetables and throw them away, then pour the broth through a strainer to get all the finer pieces out.
+- After 2-3 hours, turn the heat off and let the broth cool a bit.
+You can pick out the largest pieces of bones and vegetables and throw them away, then pour the broth through a strainer lined with cheesecloth to get all the finer pieces out.

-The broth might be thick and jelly-like.
-This is good so don’t worry!
-But it’s okay if it’s not.
-Keep the broth a week in the fridge or freeze it for soup later.
-If you keep the broth in the frig, you can bring it to a boil every few days and simmer for a few minutes to keep it from spoiling.
+- The broth might be thick and jelly-like.
+This is good so don't worry!
+But it's okay if it's not.
+Keep the broth 5 days in the fridge or freeze it for soup later.

 I like to freeze some broth in 1 and 2 cup portions for recipes, and in quarts for making soup.